 This bill amends and reenacts section 36-01-36 of the North Dakota Century Code to enhance the administration of a federally sponsored animal identification program by designating the state veterinarian as the administrator and allocator for the program specifically concerning cattle, horses, and mules.
 The bill also emphasizes the confidentiality of information related to premises identification, animal identification, and animal tracking, ensuring that the names and addresses of property owners or lessees where animals are found are protected.

 Additionally, the bill outlines specific conditions under which the confidential information may be disclosed, including obtaining written consent from individuals, compliance with federal law, or court orders.
-It repeals sections 4.1-72-05 and 4.1-72-06, which previously governed the administration of the animal identification program and related records.
-The changes aim to streamline the management of animal identification while safeguarding sensitive information.
+It removes the previous provision that allowed disclosures to the North Dakota stockmen's association, thereby streamlining the circumstances under which information can be shared.
+Furthermore, the bill repeals sections 4.1-72-05 and 4.1-72-06, which previously governed aspects of the federally sponsored animal identification program.

 Statutes affected: